johnfedoruk/bangular/aio/content/guide/testing.md

 ## Test a component

-An Angular component is the first thing most developers want to test.
+An Bangular component is the first thing most developers want to test.
 The `BannerComponent` in `src/app/banner-inline.component.ts` is the simplest component in this application and a good place to start.
 It presents the application title at the top of the screen within an `<h1>` tag.